 Sydney Possuelo explored Brazil and researched native communities throughout his entire life.
 His initial intent, typical of the mid 20th century, was to include native peoples in what his contemporaries named “the brotherhood of men,” seeing them as equals in social status and rights, awaiting integration into wider society.

 Possuelo gradually shifted from an inclusivist viewpoint to a more subtle assessment of this power balance.
 Many tribes saw their members eradicated through the onslaught of European viruses and diseases too alien for their immune systems.
-Cultural shock was experienced by any native who picked up a mirror and saw for the first time their own reflection staring vividly at them — a psychological earthquake in consciousness that still reverberates every time a native tribe encounters Western culture.
+Cultural shock was experienced by any native who picked up a mirror and saw for the first time their own reflection staring vividly at them.
 Other groups eventually retreated into the forest and refused any connection with outsiders.
 Sydney’s perception of the natives’ temperament and the innocence white explorers projected onto these tribes were also shaken.
 He acknowledged their ability to deceive, manipulate and kill with cruel intent as any other human being, understanding his own misguided purpose in contacting unknown cultures.
 He now fights with many other native and non-native Brazilians for demarcated territories in the interest of native peoples’ survival and well-being.

 Can globalization outgrow the Western bias?

-European languages and traditions have gained immensely from other cultures and serve as a mnemonic repository for technological and scientific achievements the West has accumulated since the dawn of modern era.
+European languages and traditions have gained immensely from other cultures and serve as a mnemonic repository for technological and scientific achievements of the West.
 This stark intellectual curiosity and fierce determination has led to violent dominance both symbolically as well as politically and ecologically.
 Like many civilizations before it, the West has momentarily conquered our collective imaginations and shared epistemologies.